B2003 Monitoring President Effectiveness

 Policy Statement

 According to the Illinois Community College Act, the Board is exclusively responsible for the oversight and operations of the College.
 To fulfill professional expectations and Higher Learning Commission accreditation obligations associated with operating the College, the Board hires a President and delegates operational activities to that person, as noted in B2001.
-Since the President operates the College as the Board’s primary employee, the Board has a direct interest in monitoring the President’s performance and providing feedback in ways that support the President’s success.
+Since the President operates the College as the Board’s primary employee, the Board has a direct interest in monitoring the President’s performance and ensuring the conditions for presidential and institutional success are clearly defined and supported.
 To accomplish this, the Board and the President create a partnership of focus and mutual accountability using the tenets of policy governance.

-In this collaborative relationship, the Board is responsible for clearly defining the Strategic Outcomes (which identifies the desired results of the College’s work) and the President is responsible for determining the Means (i.e. strategies and methods) to accomplish the Board-defined Strategic Outcomes.
+In this collaborative relationship, the Board is responsible for clearly defining the Strategic Outcomes (which identifies the desired results of the College’s work), and the President is responsible for determining the operational practices (i.e., strategies and methods) to accomplish the Board-defined Strategic Outcomes.
 To facilitate and strengthen communication, the Board clarifies the responsibilities of the President through B2002, defines performance expectations for the President, and communicates specific leadership competencies that the President must demonstrate as they carry out their duties.
-By doing so, the Board effectively defines, monitors, evaluates, and assures accountability for the Strategic Outcomes, as well as provides the President with the necessary tools for continuously improving the quality of College operations.
+By doing so, the Board effectively defines, monitors, evaluates, and assures accountability for the Strategic Outcomes as well as provides the President with the necessary tools for continuously improving the quality of College operations.

 This process of monitoring President effectiveness provides the Board with opportunities to: